 Select Show to open Online Testing Tool Settings.
 These settings provide students with tools to assist in answering questions during the assessment.

-This is where you will enable tools for students to use with their online assessment.
 Each tool has a variety of options on how it is assigned to students to utilize during the assessment:

 - Enable will turn on the tool and make it available to use for all items.